endre-git/ets2-telemetry-server-enhanced-dashboard/README.md

 Additionally, I added blinking lights to indicate speeding.

-I also added some job-related information: time till next stop, remaining time and distance based on current navigation.
+I also added some job-related information: time till next stop, remaining time and distance based on current navigation settings.

 # Installation
 Simply download as a zip and copy into the folder of the ETS2/ATS Dashboard project.